-This remains one of the simplest games both to play and to organise as a corporate training activity.
+This remains one of the simplest games both to play and to organize as a corporate training activity.

 The challenge is for the participants is to select only 5 out of 21 items to take with them, in order to survive in the Arctic.

 In doing so, participants will have to discuss options, share ideas, debate and maybe think out of the box.
 So, this activity can also be good as part of a creativity training session, as well as a team-building session.

 1. As the trainer, split the participants into groups of 5 (or 6 if you have a large attendance).

 2. Then give each group the handout with the list of

 3. Each group then has 15 minutes to discuss which 5 items they would choose to keep.